 Costs and coverage details for Medicare Advantage plans vary depending on the county or region that you live in, as well as the insurance company.
 The company that offers the Medicare Advantage plan sets the monthly premium and decides on the cost-sharing amounts.
 Many Medicare Advantage plans have a $0 premium.

 All Medicare Advantage plans have an annual limit on your out-of-pocket costs for covered healthcare services.
 It's important to note that the limit can change each year and may vary for different Medicare Advantage plans.

-According to the U.S. Centers for Medicare & Medicaid Services (CMS), the average Medicare Advantage premiums for 2020 is $23 per month.
-Average Medicare Advantage premiums have been declining for the last several years, and the average premium for 2020 is the lowest it's been since 2007.
+According to the U.S. Centers for Medicare & Medicaid Services (CMS), the average Medicare Advantage premiums for 2021 is $21 per month, down from $23.63 in 2020.
+Average Medicare Advantage premiums have been declining for the last several years, and the average premium for 2021 is the lowest it's been since 2007.